mihaiconstantin/tariffs/README.md

 import(lme4, tariff = 30)
 ```

-When you use `tariff::import()`, you're not just importing a package—you're
+When you use `tariffs::import()`, you're not just importing a package—you're
 enforcing a TARIFF.
 A real one.
 The only one that matters.
 Forget `library()`
 and `require()`.
 Those are for globalists.
 This is how we bring back your CPU
 cycles.
 With the code above we're slapping a 50% tariff on `Rcpp`—because,